sotano42/Smart-UI/README.md

 # Bug Reports & Feature Requests
 If you believe you have found a bug, help me identify it by filling the bug report here.
 [Bug Report](https://github.com/sotano42/Smart-UI/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=)

-Buf if you have a greate idea, and do you want me to evaluate its feasibility, then file a [Feature Request](https://github.com/sotano42/Smart-UI/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=)
+Buf if you have a greate idea, and you want me to evaluate its feasibility, then file a [Feature Request](https://github.com/sotano42/Smart-UI/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=)

 # Make sure it's really a bug
 Before you file a bug, make sure it's one.
 Sometimes they are just mistakes, or misunderstood features.
 Please double-check the documentation and the available features to confirm it is one.